cheatsnake/backend-cheats/README.md

     -   [Unicode](https://en.wikipedia.org/wiki/Unicode)
         > This is an international character table that, in addition to the English alphabet, contains the alphabets of almost all countries.
 It can hold more than a million different characters (the table is currently incomplete).
     -   [UTF-8 (Unicode Transformation Format)](https://en.wikipedia.org/wiki/UTF-8)
-        > UTF-8 is a variable-length encoding that can be used to represent any unicode character.
+        > UTF-8 is a variable-length encoding that can be used to represent any Unicode character.
     -   [UTF-16](https://en.wikipedia.org/wiki/UTF-16)
         > Its main difference from UTF-8 is that its structural unit is not one but two bytes.
 That is, in UTF-16 any Unicode character can be encoded by either two or four bytes.

 <details>
     <summary>🔗 <b>References</b></summary>

 1. 📺 [**Unicode, in friendly terms: ASCII, UTF-8 and more** – YouTube](https://youtu.be/ut74oHojxqo)
 2. 📄 [**Understanding the ASCII Table**](https://linuxhandbook.com/ascii-table/)
 3. 📺 [**Unicode Encoding!
 UTF-32, UCS-2, UTF-16, & UTF-8!** – YouTube](https://youtu.be/uTJoJtNYcaQ)